Ornamental Grasses great for Canadian climates

 Karl Foerster reed grass

 Karl Foerster reed grass is the most favored ornamental grass we cultivate on Vancouver Island.
 It boasts excellent drought resistance and requires minimal upkeep.
 The Karl Foerster offers vibrant color throughout the year.
 Its stunning seed heads can remain through winter, adding delightful hues in the fall and winter months.
 When spring comes, you can easily trim them back and anticipate the fresh growth.
 In some instances, Karl Foerster can reach heights of over 6 feet and appears most attractive when planted in odd-numbered clusters.
+A popular choice in most Canadian gardens

 Avalanche reed grass and overdam reed grass.

 If you’re seeking a bit more color and diversity, you might want to think about avalanche reed grass and overdam reed grass.
 The blades of these ornamental grasses are variegated, showcasing a blend of green and cream white.
 Additionally, they are quite tolerant of rough conditions and can often be left throughout the summer with minimal or no tap watering needed.
 While both Avalanche and Overdam won’t reach the height of Karl Forester, they will achieve a similar width.
 As with other styles, they look their best when planted in groups.
 We recommend grouping them in odd numbers, such as three or five plants.
-A beautiful addition to any Canadian garden.
+A beautiful addition to most Canadian gardens.

 Blue Oat grass